Find Trade Colleges

 The average amount in student loans that dental support majors at Augusta University take out while working on their Bachelor's Degree is $13,945.

-Out of the 3 schools in Georgia that were part of this year’s ranking, Georgia Highlands College landed the # 3 spot on the list.
-Located in the rural area of Rome, GHC is a public college with a small student population.
+A rank of #3 on this year’s list means Georgia Highlands College is a great place for dental support services students working on their bachelor’s degree.
+Located in the rural area of Rome, GHC is a public school with a small student population.

 About 92% of the students majoring in dental support at the school are women while 8% are male.